 After this Goddess Durga had announced battle with Mahishasur, Durga fight for a long time and killed Mahishasur.

 Mahalaya accompanies in the atmosphere of Durga Puja.
 The countdown for the Durga Puja begins from Mahalaya.
 It is only from the day of Mahalaya that the preparation for the Durga Puja reaches the final stage.
-This year Mahalaya is held on 19th September, 2017 (Tuesday).
-In 2018, the Mahalay will be held on 9th October, 2018 (Monday).
+This year Mahalaya is held on 29th September, 2019 (Sunday).

 The day of Mahalaya is also the day of remembrance.
 On this day, people offer Tarpon in memory of their deceased forefathers.
 Devotees and worshipers buy clothes and sweets to offer to their forefathers in their nearest river.
 Tarpon is to be performed in empty stomach.
 After offering tarpon, people eat at the same place.